Symbolic racism

 Symbolic racism is a form of modern implicit racism, as it is more subtle and indirect than more overt forms of racism, such as Jim Crow laws.
 As symbolic racism develops through socialization and its processes occur without conscious awareness, an individual with symbolically racist beliefs may genuinely oppose racism and believe they are not racist.
 Symbolic racism is perhaps the most prevalent contemporary form of racism.

 The concept of symbolic racism has been criticized for being inconsistent in measurement and concept over time.
 New experiments also provide evidence that responses do not differ when groups other than African Americans are referenced.

 Definition

-In the aftermath of the Civil Rights Movement, old-fashioned racism declined along with segregation in the United States.
+In the aftermath of the Civil Rights Movement, old-fashioned racism declined along with racial segregation in the United States.
 Some people believe that newer forms of racism began to replace older forms of racism.
 Symbolic racism is a term that was coined by David Sears and John McConahay in 1973 to explain why most White Americans supported principles of equality for Black Americans, but less than half were willing to support programs designed to implement these principles.
 The original theory described three definitive aspects of symbolic racism: